angrocki/data-science-S2023/challenges/c11-psaap-assignment.md

 **Observations**:

 - There are a lot of variables.
-- There are more variables then results for each category(140 variables with 22 results)
+- There are 22 variables and 140 results.

 The important variables in this dataset are: